Wikipedia - Free Ency

 If you are found to be infected, you receive fully funded treatment and medical supervision.

 TB is still a very treatable disease, despite the slow emergence of resistant strains.
 Treatment involves taking medications for many months, and many of our elderly patients feel fine and cannot see any reason to take the medications.
 This is further compounded when people travel back to their homelands for visits and the potential for silent re-infection arises.
 The active form of TB often will emerge in the presence of other infections such as HIV or when people's immune systems are weakened by cancer.

 See Disease Control: Tuberculosis (TB) from Peel Public Health, Region of Peel website: www.peel-stoptb.ca for more answers.

 ● Tuberculosis from Wikipedia.
 Tuberculosis, MTB, or TB (short for tubercle bacillus) is a common, and in many cases lethal, infectious disease caused by various strains of mycobacteria, usually Mycobacterium tuberculosis.

 ● Tuberculosis (TB) from MedicineNet.
 Symptoms, Signs, History, Treatment, Causes.
 How does a person get TB?

 ● Tuberculosis from Canadian Lung Association.

-● Tuberculosis Prevention and Control - Infectious Diseases from Public Health Agency of Canada.
+● Tuberculosis Prevention and Control in Canada: A Federal Framework for Action from Public Health Agency of Canada.

 ● Tuberculosis from American Lung Association.
 Understanding Tuberculosis.
 Symptoms, Diagnosis and Treatment.
 Preventing Tuberculosis.
 Living with Tuberculosis.
 In-Depth Resources.
 Take Action.